 - Pixel 4a: Qualcomm Snapdragon 730G, 6GB RAM, 3120mAh battery

 The Pixel 4 is positioned as a flagship phone, and as such it is powered by the Qualcomm Snapdragon 855.
-That's now last year's hardware, but it's still close to the top of Qualcomm's offering.
+That's now outdated hardware, but it's still in Qualcomm's top tier.

 The Pixel 4's 2800mAh battery is a little small and we found it to be fairly inconsistent in stamina, fairly variable.
 Certainly, it's not a huge capacity, but then this is a smaller phone, so there isn't the physical size for more.

 The Pixel 4a is Qualcomm Snapdragon 730G with 6GB RAM and a battery capacity of 3120mAh.
 That means is has less power - it's mid-range rather than flagship - but there's still plenty of punch here.
 The Pixel 4a has no problems running the latest games and apps and it's a fluid experience through-out - so you're unlikely to notice a huge difference in performance to the flagship model.